-Management is actively exploring additional required funding through debt or equity financing pursuant to its plan.
-There is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company to fund continuing operations.
-Management believes that as a result of the management plan, the Company's existing resources and access to the capital markets will permit the Company to fund planned operations and expenditures.
-However, the Company cannot provide assurance that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
+Management believes it has sufficient financing to pursue at least one of its drug candidates through initial human clinical trials based on recent financings.
+There is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company to fund complete drug development through approval.
+The Company cannot provide assurance that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
 We have estimated approximately \$500,000 for initiation of Phase I clinical trials.
-The total cost of Phase I and Phase IIa trials will be significantly more.
-We will need to raise additional funds so that we do not run out of money, and to support continued program development through Phase II studies at least and revenue realization.
+The total cost of Phase I and Phase IIa trials could be significantly more.
+We may need to raise additional funds to support continued program development through Phase II and Phase III studies at least and revenue realization.

-In addition to the shingles program milestones listed above, we will continue to advance the HSV-1 and HSV-2 skin cream drug candidates towards IND-enabling studies.
+In addition to the coronavirus and shingles program milestones listed above, we plan to continue to advance the HSV-1 and HSV-2 skin cream drug candidates towards IND-enabling studies.
 Additional HerpeCide drug indications (See Table 2) will be advanced as opportunities become available, depending upon available resources (fiscal and manpower).
 We plan on continuing the work in the FluCide program albeit at a slow rate, with a view towards obtaining a drug development partnership or other external sources of funding for this program.
 We plan on continuing internal development of the HIVCide program at a slow rate.
 Other programs are currently heavily deprioritized and will be further developed if appropriate opportunities present themselves.